Center for Emerging, Zoonotic, and Arthropod-borne Pathogens

 Infectious diseases are constantly emerging and reemerging worldwide, causing immense threats to the health of humans, animals, and plants.
-This is especially clear now as researchers tackle the COVID-19 pandemic that has caused more than 16 million human infections worldwide.
+This is especially clear with the COVID-19 pandemic that has caused more than 646 million human infections worldwide.

-To meet this challenge, Virginia Tech has created the Center for Emerging, Zoonotic, and Arthropod-borne Pathogens.
+To meet this challenge, Virginia Tech created the Center for Emerging, Zoonotic, and Arthropod-borne Pathogens.
+CeZAP is supported by the Fralin Life Sciences Institute and includes faculty participants from at least seven colleges and more than 31 departments.

 The vision of the center positions Virginia Tech to become a national and international research and training resource that is a leader in advancing transformative science and developing effective countermeasures against emerging infectious diseases.